PREPARING KIDS TO MANAGE THE SOCIAL

 What if I’m not sure of something?

 No question is too small.
-If you have any questions, please speak with us directly on Saturday.
-For anything that might require additional time, please contact us via the website contact form and we can then arrange a convenient time to talk.
+If you have any questions, please speak with me directly on Saturday.
+For anything that might require additional time, please make contact via the website contact form and we can then arrange a convenient time to talk.

 How can I find out more?

 In the first instance, please use the website’s contact form for all queries.
 You can expect to receive a response as soon as possible (usually within 48 hours).
 Alternatively, you can phone directly.
-If we aren’t able to respond, please leave a message and we’ll get back to you at the next opportunity.
+If I’m not able to respond, please leave a message and I’ll get back to you at the next opportunity.

 My child would like to join - what should I do?

 Fantastic – you can be confident that this represents an incredibly valuable learning opportunity for your child.
-In which case, please contact is via the contact form and we will get in touch with the next steps shortly.
+In which case, please contact me via the contact form and I will get in touch with the next steps shortly.